-IrDA allows serial communication at baud rates up to 115K Baud.
-Each word is sent serially beginning with a zero value start bit.
+IrDA SIR (v1.0) specifies asynchronous serial communication at baud rates up to 115.2Kbps.
+Each byte is sent serially LSB first beginning with a zero value start bit.
 A zero is signaled by sending a single infrared pulse at the beginning of the serial bit time.
-A one is signaled by sending no infrared pulse during the bit time.
-Please refer to the AC timing for the parameters of these pulses and the IrDA waveform.
+A one is signaled by the absence of an infrared pulse during the bit time.
+Please refer to section AC TIMING for the parameters of these pulses and the IrDA waveforms.